ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 When an HTTP API needs to define a response that indicates an error condition, it might be appropriate to do so by defining a new problem type.

-Before doing so, it's important to understand what they are good for, and what's better left to other mechanisms.
+Before doing so, it's important to understand what they are good for and what is better left to other mechanisms.

 Problem details are not a debugging tool for the underlying implementation; rather, they are a way to expose greater detail about the HTTP interface itself.
-Designers of new problem types need to carefully take into account the Security Considerations ({{security-considerations}}), in particular, the risk of exposing attack vectors by exposing implementation internals through error messages.
+Designers of new problem types need to carefully take into account the {{security-considerations}}, in particular, the risk of exposing attack vectors by exposing implementation internals through error messages.

 Likewise, truly generic problems -- i.e., conditions that might apply to any resource on the Web -- are usually better expressed as plain status codes.
 For example, a "write access disallowed" problem is probably unnecessary, since a 403 Forbidden status code in response to a PUT request is self-explanatory.